-- 1. Fixed-shunt elements that are directly connected to a bus must be represented as bus shunts. - 2.
+- 1. Fixed-shunt elements directly connected to a bus must be represented as bus shunts. - 2.
 Fixed-shunt elements that directly connect to and switch with a transmission line must be represented as line shunts. - 3.
-Fixed-Line Shunt models connected to an AC Transmission Line model connecting two Areas, as defined by WECC, must be represented in the "Master Tie-Line File" if requested by the process detailed in the data submission request. - 4.
+Fixed-line Shunt models connected to an AC Transmission Line model connecting two Areas, as defined by WECC, must be represented in the MTLF if requested by the process detailed in the data submission request. - 4.
 Fixed-shunt reactive devices inside wind and solar projects must be modeled explicitly in power flow.